QActivo/http-meteor-tables/README.md

   }
 }
 ```
-If you don't specify any order criteria, by default **MeteorTable** will take the first non-searchable column or will not apply sorting at all.
+If you don't specify any order criteria, by default **HttpMeteorTable** will take the first non-searchable column or will not apply sorting at all.

 ## Specify select entries

-Customize the select length menu displayed by **MeteorTable** using the `entries` option:
+Customize the select length menu displayed by **HttpMeteorTable** using the `entries` option:

 ```js
 table_settings: {